 1. Painted Taco Shells

 Aren’t these fun?!
-I’m planning to string them into Taco Shell Garlands at the party.
+I’m planning to string them into Taco Shell Garlands at the party (by hanging them curved-side-down on lengths of twine).
 I used regular craft paint for the colorful shells and metallic spray paint for the gold ones.

 These signs are from my new Derby de Mayo printable collection, which is available to download for free right now!

 Printables are my favorite way to instantly bring any party to life and really play up the theme.
 This collection has a variety of signs, banners, tent cards, and more.
 For added color, you can also embellish simple frames with crafty elements like paper flowers and mini poms.

 Toy horses make for great Kentucky Derby party decor.
 I found the large ones on Amazon and the small figurines at Michaels.
 I usually paint the horses a solid color for Derby parties – but this year they’re getting more of a fiesta vibe. ;) I might even add tiny flowers to some of the small gold ones…